Are you on a tight budget but still want to get your hands on a high-quality acoustic-electric guitar?

 Ashthorpe Full-Size Cutaway is ultra-thin, resulting in unrivaled sound and beauty, and it is light enough to travel and play with ease.
 When plugged into an amp, an inbuilt 4-band pickup equalizer coupled with a volume control knob provides you complete tonal control.
 It is also loaded with adjustment slide controls for treble, mid-range, and bass.

-The guitar’s EQ is powered by a 9V-battery and includes a battery check button.
-However, doesn’t feature an amp.
+The guitar’s EQ is powered by a 9V battery and includes a battery check button.
+However, it doesn’t feature an amp.
+You can find cheap guitar amps for under $100.

 - Great sound